 Health Problems That Can Lead to Damaged Hearing

 There have been some recent studies that have found some health problems and conditions, other than tinnitus, linked to hearing loss.
-Though hearing loss in found in 4/5 cases of Tinnitus, hearing loss can accompany these diseases and health problems.
+Though hearing the loss is found in 4/5 cases of Tinnitus, hearing loss can accompany these diseases and health problems.
 Some of these health problems are physical, while some are mental in nature.
 We will see why hearing loss is accompanied by these diseases.

 Here they are.